About Me

 Welcome, I’m Tristan

-My job is not to “fix” you, but to empower you to connect with your inner resources, heal the parts bound in toxic shame and self-denial, learn to express your true needs and feelings, and to recover your authenticity and vitality.
+My role is not to fix you, but to support you to reconnect with your inner resources, heal parts shaped by shame or self-denial, and learn to honour your true needs, feelings, and boundaries.
+Together, we work toward recovering your authenticity, vitality, and sense of self-trust.

 How I Work